duc-ph/nik-llama/README.md

 This project fine-tunes Llama 3.1 70B to generate blog posts in the distinctive style of [nik.art](https://nik.art/).
 The model learns to mimic the author's writing patterns, tone, and content structure through supervised fine-tuning.

+You can read the generated posts here: https://duc-ph.github.io/nik-llama/

 ## Project Overview

 **Objective**: Create an AI model that can generate blog posts matching the style and quality of nik.art content.